 Recently I was being told of two students (male and female), who joined as individuals but left as one.
 The guy proposed at the heart of the basketball court and the girl actually said YES!
 There was a small multitude who witnessed this miracle.
 And they have been spreading the gospel of campus love ever since.

-Anyway, it is such success stories that gave me the audacity of hope as I set foot in college for the first time.
+Such success stories gave me the audacity of hope as I set foot in college for the first time.
 Like many other students, I wondered if I would be among those who will leave campus with something else than a degree.

 To ensure my cup was brimming with optimism, I engaged Jack (a continuing student) in a quick conversation during the first week of regular schooling.